JerryBian/samba/README.md

 ```
 Forked from dperson/samba, rewrite the Dockerfile to publish latest version of dependencies.

-The new image can be found on: cnbian/samba
+The new image can be found on: cnbian/samba, this means you have to replace image names in following instructions.

 ```